Their walls will fall.

 , set in the Warhammer 40,000

 universe.
+There are also a couple of short stories in the Horus Heresy novel series that act as backstory for several of the characters.
 The series focuses on the titular legion of Chaos Space Marines

 , rather than 40K's "good guys" like the Space Marines or the Tau.
 The books also go into more detail about the traditions and beliefs of the Word Bearers, expanding upon the threadbare picture of one of the most infamous legions in 40k canon*